The other day, an old song was recommended to me via youtube,

 And God knew I needed to hear it.

-It’s a song I hadn’t heard in a long while.
+It’s a song I hadn’t heard in a very long time.

 It used to be one of the most popular songs in the world.